DorothyTamYiLing/GWarrange/readme.md

 **split_w** : width of the device in pdf function in R, in split kmers' plots (default: 10)

 **merge** : merge arrows into one when they are less than this number of base pair apart (default: 40000)

+_Intact k-mer plots parameters:_

+**intkrd** : The closest multiplier of selected value (e.g. 100, 1000, 10000) used for rounding off median genome position of intact kmer, for selecting intact k-mers with unique genome position information for plotting (default: 1000)

 **intact_h** : height of the device in png function in R, in intact kmers' plots (default: 100)